MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 This architectural layer includes software components or modules running in the cloud that interface with devices and gateways for data collection and analysis, as well as for command and control.
 It's critical to ensure that communication from the device to the cloud is secure and encrypted using the latest TLS standards.

 Network design and configuration provide opportunities to build defense in depth by segmenting IoT devices based on their traffic patterns and risk exposure.
-This minimizes the potential impact of compromised devices and the ability of adversaries to pivot to higher-value assets.
+This segmentation minimizes the potential impact of compromised devices and the ability of adversaries to pivot to higher-value assets.
 Network segmentation typically uses next-generation firewalls.

-#### Apply zero trust to existing IoT infrastructure

-[Microsoft Defender for IoT](/azure/defender-for-iot/) is an agentless solution that continuously monitors network traffic using IoT-aware behavioral analytics to immediately identify unauthorized or compromised IoT devices.
-Deploy Microsoft Defender for IoT to:

-- Inventory all IoT devices.
-- Assess all IoT devices for vulnerabilities and provide risk based mitigation recommendations.
-- Continuously monitor devices for anomalous or unauthorized behavior.

-Microsoft Defender for IoT is tightly integrated with [Microsoft Sentinel](https://azure.microsoft.com/services/azure-sentinel/), a cloud-based security information and event management (SIEM) and security orchestration, automation, and response (SOAR) platform.
-Microsoft Sentinel supports third-party security operations center (SOC) solutions such as Splunk, IBM QRadar, and ServiceNow.

 #### Use zero-trust criteria to select IoT services